 During the second and third trimesters, a transabdominal scan can help assess the pregnancy.

 To perform it, the healthcare provider spreads lubricating gel onto the woman’s lower abdomen.
 They then move a handheld ultrasound scanner device across the abdomen to find the uterus and fetus.

-By the second trimester, the heart of the fetus is fully formed, and the doctor should see the heart beating on the scan.
+By the second trimester, the heart of the fetus is fully formed, and the doctor should see the

 A doctor uses transabdominal scans in the second or third trimesters to: